rust-lang/book/src/ch04-01-ownership.md

 println!("x = {}, y = {}", x, y);
 ```

-This seems to contradict what we just learned: we don't have a call to
+This seems to contradict what we just learned: we don’t have a call to `clone`,
-`clone`, but `x` is still valid, and wasn't moved into `y`.
+but `x` is still valid, and wasn’t moved into `y`.

 This is because types like integers that have a known size at compile time are
 stored entirely on the stack, so copies of the actual values are quick to make.
-That means there's no reason we would want to prevent `x` from being valid
+That means there’s no reason we would want to prevent `x` from being valid
 after we create the variable `y`.
 In other words, there’s no difference between
 deep and shallow copying here, so calling `clone` wouldn’t do anything
 differently from the usual shallow copying and we can leave it out.

 Rust has a special annotation called the `Copy` trait that we can place on
-types like these (we'll talk more about traits in Chapter XX).
+types like these (we’ll talk more about traits in Chapter XX).
 If a type has
 the `Copy` trait, an older variable is still usable after assignment.
 Rust will
 not let us annotate a type with the `Copy` trait if the type, or any of its
 parts, has implemented `drop`.
 If the type needs something special to happen